 The reflecting pool is flanked by two gates with time stamps.
 The east gate is marked with the time of 9:01 and the west gate is marked with the time of 9:03.
 The gates (and times) frame the moment of the destruction that occurred at 9:02am.
 The east gate represents the innocence of the city before the attack and the west gate represents the moment the city changed forever.

 Near the reflecting pool is the Field of Empty Chairs.
-There is one bronze/glass chair for every person who lost their life in the terrorist attack.
+There is one bronze/glass chair for every person who lost their lives in the terrorist attack.
 The chairs arranged in nine rows, each representing a floor and each chair is inscribed with the name of someone killed on that floor.
 There are large chairs for adults and 19 small chairs for the children and babies who perished.
 The small chairs were difficult to look at.

 The park ranger granted us permission to walk amongst the chairs and take photos during our visit and I accepted her offer even though it felt wrong.
 I tiptoed through the grass as to not to be disruptive.